 Dixie: More than anything else, shoes are my weakness.
 If I have to choose between items, shoes always win out.

 Deb: What’s your biggest fashion challenge?

 Dixie: It’s maintaining my sense of style in the midst of winter.
 The east coast is so long and cold, and that leaves me with the urge to constantly hibernate.
 I go through a tug of war with myself.
 I want to dress up, I don’t want to dress up, but dressing up always wins out.
 When I awake, it’s with a blank slate.
 It’s a new day.
 So, I simply remind myself how I want to feel, and that helps me decide very quickly.

 Deb: Has the way you dressed changed since turning 40?

 Dixie: I gave myself permission when I turned 40 to continue to be authentically me.
-I love fashion and style and I still embrace that.
+I love fashion and style, and I still embrace that.
 I’ve not made any changes in regards to my style, though I’m certain that will change in the future.
-I have however, noticed that I don’t feel the need to buy as much as I used to.
-That crept up on my in 2014.
+I have, however, noticed that I don’t feel the need to buy as much as I used to.
+That crept up on me in 2014.
 Can’t wait to see if the feeling evolves in 2015.

 Deb: You have 2 daughters.
 Do they share your love of fashion?
 What do they think about the way you dress.
 Do they give you tips or ever critique your style, like most daughters?